About us

 Hyundai Trans Kazakhstan, a subsidiary of Astana Motors, is a full-cycle plant for the production of Hyundai passenger cars.

-Hyundai Trans Kazakhstan manufactures 8 Hyundai models: the Tucson, the Sonata, the Elantra, the Santa Fe, the Palisade, the Staria, the i30, the Bayon, the i20, and the Custin.
-In 2024, a production line for Genesis executive-class cars was launched.
-Through welding and painting (Completely Knocked-Down, CKD), the plant manufactures Hyundai Accent, Hyundai Tucson, and in March 2025, it will start CKD production of yet another model, the Hyundai Santa Fe.
+Hyundai Trans Kazakhstan manufactures 8 Hyundai models: Tucson, Mufasa, Sonata, Elantra, Santa Fe, Palisade, Staria, Custin.
+In 2024, a production line for Genesis executive-class cars was akso launched.
+Through welding and painting (Completely Knocked-Down, CKD), the plant manufactures Hyundai Accent, Hyundai Tucson, and in April 2025, has set up CKD production for another model – the Hyundai Santa Fe.

 Hyundai Trans Kazakhstan performs all operations in strict compliance with the approved production process of Hyundai Motor Company.
 Each car is tested for compliance with Hyundai international standards.